Code of Conduct

 Employees, officers and directors are prohibited from exploiting for their own personal gain opportunities that are discovered through the use of corporate property, information or their position unless the opportunity is fully disclosed to the Board and the Board declines to pursue such opportunity.
 No employee, officer or director may use corporate property, information, electronic resources or position for improper personal gain, and no employee may compete with the Company directly or indirectly.
 Never reveal confidential material to anyone outside the company without clear approval.
 Even within the Company, do not share confidential material with people who do not have a business “need to know.”
 Employees, officers and directors owe a duty to the Company to advance the Company’s legitimate interest when the opportunity to do so arises.

-The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with customers.
-No gift or entertainment should ever be offered, given, provided or accepted by any Company employee, officer, director, family member of any of the foregoing or agent unless it:
+The purpose of business entertainment, meals, and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with customers.
+No gift, meal, or entertainment should ever be offered, given, provided or accepted by any Company employee, officer, director, family member of any of the foregoing or agent unless it:

 - is not a cash gift or cash equivalent,